by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_setup/README.md

 ## Note
 - In my environment, ffmpeg is very old, version 2.1 (released in 2013), and the direct cause of the error is that the palettegen and paletteuse filters are not supported.
 Therefore, I slightly rewrote visualizer.py in MOFFUSION's visualize to use PillowWriter.
 - The results of the demos are stored in the samples directory in MOFFUSION, named after each demo.
-Comments on the results are shown in the jupyter note.
+Comments on the results are shown in the jupyter notebook.

 ## saved_ckpt